 BEST WARM WHITE PAINT COLORS

-Warm whites are softer and creamier than cool whites and range in the spectrum of ‘off-whites’.
-Warm whites have an undertone of red and yellow.
-They work well in rooms that get very little sun because they have a soft and welcoming glow.
+Warm whites have an undertone of red and yellow and these colors work well in rooms that get very little sun because they have a soft and welcoming glow.

 BEST COOL WHITE PAINT COLORS

 Cool whites are much crisper and brighter than warm whites.
-These are your true whites and can sometimes look very stark.
+Cool whites are your true whites and can sometimes look very stark and cold.

 However, cool whites look great in rooms that get a lot of natural sunlight because the cool white tends to neutralize the bright natural light.
-Cool whites work great in minimalist and ultra-modern homes.
+Cool whites also look great in minimalist and ultra-modern homes.